crispinalan/talkcalendar/README.md

 sudo dnf install alsa-lib-devel
 ```

-With Debian Bookworm you need to install the following packages
+With Debian Bookworm (and Ubuntu) you need to install the following packages

 ```
 apt install build-essential